 Integrated Product Design

-The graduate courses that make up the program create an interdisciplinary point of view, and are taught by professors from all three schools.
+An interdisciplinary, collaborative program that builds technical, strategic and leadership skills.
+IPD brings together design, engineering and business perspectives to create new products and experiences.
 Studio classes accompany classroom studies, providing creative and analytical approaches, and shifting students between rigorous, technical and explorative processes in the development of both experiential and theoretical knowledge.
 Collaborative team projects and student-driven independent projects complement the core courses to give students both a solid grasp of the fundamentals and a deep understanding of the nuances of these fields.

 The University of Pennsylvania offers two Integrated Product Design degrees: Master of Integrated Product Design (M:IPD) and the Master of Science in Engineering in Integrated Product Design (MSE:IPD).